 However, the depth control feature may not work from time to time, which can be inconvenient for the users.
 On the other hand, the actuation mode switch and lockout trigger may come apart after a few uses.

 To make your woodworking sessions as safe and hassle-free as possible, you need a brad nailer that comes with reliable safety features and a lightweight built.
 Fortunately, this product contains both a lot more, which you will find out about.

-When it comes to strength and durability, this product really is unbeatable.
+When it comes to strength and durability, this 18 gauge brad nailer really is unbeatable.
 It comes with a sturdy motor, which does not require maintenance and will not stain the work surface.
 More longevity is added due to its magnesium body.

-To make the task of nail removal more effortless for you, the machine comes with a tool-free jam release mechanism.
+To make the task of nail removal more effortless for you, the brad nailer comes with a tool-free jam release mechanism.
 Moreover, its sequential style trigger only makes nailing more convenient for you, so you won’t be facing any hassle at all.

 You can always keep the tool with you, thanks to its adjustable belt hook.
 This aspect makes it safe to be kept near the users.
 Furthermore, it comes with a non-marring nose tip, which is removable and is on tool storage for more convenience.

 On the other hand, you can properly set the nail heads without much trouble.
-That is because, the machine comes with tool-free adjustment with detents, which is depth-of-drive and hence makes the task much easier for you.
+That is because, the brad nailer comes with tool-free adjustment with detents, which is depth-of-drive and hence makes the task much easier for you.